 Do you know the best part of using GoVisually to help you in ticking things off your marketing compliance checklist?
 Its that you can even share your designs or marketing material with your clients (and they wouldn’t need an account).
 How cool is that?

-So, one of the most significant advantages that you’d gain out of it is that you can keep them up to speed with following things on the marketing compliance checklist.
+So, one of the most significant advantages that you’d gain from it is that you can keep them up to speed by following things on the marketing compliance checklist.
 Moreover, with GoVisually, you can even save all comments and attachments for future reference.